Danack/FunctionTypes/2_autoloading_part_2.md

 This RFC proposes to strip the current //spl_autoload_register// functionality, and make //spl_autoload_*// simple proxies for registering core autoloaders.
 They will function exactly as they do now, but under the hood they will be using the new interface.

-This means that calls to //spl_autoload_functions()// will include any autoloader (which indicates support for //php\AUTOLOAD_CLASS//) registered through //php\autoload_register()//.
+This means that calls to //spl_autoload_functions()// will include any autoloader (which indicates support for //php\AUTOLOAD_TYPE//) registered through //php\autoload_register()//.
 However, all autoloaders registered via //spl_autoload_register// will set the //pass_type// flag to //0//, meaning that only a single argument will be passed to the callback.
 This is for compatiblity.

-#### __autoload()

-The legacy //__autoload()// function still works (only for classes) if no autoloader has been registered.
-If any autoloader is registered (class, function or constant), the legacy system will disable itself (this is how it works currently).

 ### C API Backwards Compatibility